 10. Krishna Rajan Market

 The evergreen and vibrant local market is not only a traveller’s delight but also a treat for the photographers.
-The place offers a bustling flower market that offers a variety of spices, fresh produce and copper items which makes it one of the most famous markets in Bangalore.
-If the beautiful colourful senses appeal to you, this market is the place to be.
-Visit the place during the early morning and experience the colourful market scenario bustling with crowd.
+The place offers a strikning flower market that offers a variety of spices, fresh produce and copper items which makes it one of the most famous markets in Bangalore.
+If the colourful senses appeal to you, this market is the place to be.
+Visit the place during the early morning and experience the colourful market scenario swarmed with crowd.

 Location: New Tharagupet, Bengaluru